 As of late, Triada’s primary purpose was to steal funds via SMS messages via in-app purchases.
 But, equipped with the new URL spoofing abilities, the Triada Android malware can now intercept any URL on infected phones and encourage a user to “enter credentials in a fraudulent page, or even download additional malware, without knowing he is visiting a malicious site,” wrote Oren Koriat, Check Point analyst in a blog post.

 Check Point’s research follows Kaspersky Lab’s findings after they first spotted the Trojan (Backdoor.AndroidOS.Triada) and documented its ability to redirect Android browsers to malicious URLs earlier this month.

-Kaspersky Lab details successful Triada infections target the Android device by infecting the Zygote Android OS core procedure that grants attackers super-user rights.
+Kaspersky Lab details successful Triada infections to target the Android device by infecting the Zygote Android OS core procedure that grants attackers super-user rights.
 After acquiring those rights, Triada uses ordinary Linux debugging tools to embed a malicious DLL that targets one of the four listed browsers.